digidem/digital-democracy.org/_posts/blog/2020-06-17-color-coded-co-design-with-intentionality-respectful-technologies.md

 ---
 categories: blog
-title: "Color Coded: Technologies of Respect for the Health and Dignity of Black & Indigenous Communities"
+title: "Color Coded: Building Technologies of Respect for the Health and Dignity of Black & Indigenous Communities"
 published: true
 date: 2020-06-17T21:43:59.232Z
-excerpt: Cesia Domínguez López, is the Co-founder of Color Coded, a POC-only space and collective co-teaching, co-creating, and co-owning new technologies.
+excerpt: Cesia Domínguez López is the Co-founder of Color Coded, a POC-only space and collective co-teaching, co-creating, and co-owning new technologies.
 author: Karissa McKelvey
 image: /assets/img_0420.gif